unrealwork/atsd-use-cases/how-to/shared/import-tag-template.md

     ![](./images/import-tag-template.png)

-Your tag template has been uploaded to ATSD.

-Return to the **Tag Templates** page where the newly configured template will be visible.
+Return to the **Tag Templates** page to view the newly-configured Tag Template.

 ## Uploading Multiple Configuration Files

-Note that multiple files may be uploaded together or as an archive by opening the **Settings** menu, expanding the **Diagnostics** section, selecting the **Backup Import** page, and completing the form to which you will be directed.
+Note that multiple files may be uploaded together or as an archive by opening the **Settings** menu, expanding the **Diagnostics** section, selecting the **Backup Import** page, and completing the form.

 ![](./images/backup-import.png)